tsgates/arch-wiki-markdown/wiki/Ruby_on_Rails.md

 > Step 2: Rubies

-Once you have a working RVM installation in your hands, it is time to install the Ruby Enterprise Edition interpreter
+Once you have a working RVM installation in your hands, it is time to install the latest Ruby interpreter

-Note:During the installation of Ruby Enterprise Edition patches will be applied.
-Consider installing base-devel beforehand.
+Note:During the installation of Ruby patches will be applied.
+Consider installing the base-devel group beforehand.

-    $ rvm install ree

-.
-Also take the chance to include other interpreters you want to use, like the last Ruby version

     $ rvm install 2.0.0

-Advice

-There is a documented bug with older versions of Ruby (ie. the 1.8.7 version that REE uses) and the GCC versions 4.6 and up.
-If you get segmentation fault errors when trying to install gems such as Passenger, remove your install of REE and reinstall with the following:

-    $ rvm remove ree
-    $ CFLAGS="-O2 -fno-tree-dce -fno-optimize-sibling-calls" rvm install ree

-It is also possible to make it work with older versions of GCC, but that requires considerably more time.

-I have found useful to delete the 'global' gemsets of the environments that have web applications.
-Their gems were somehow interfering with Passenger.
-Do not do

-    $ rvm ree do gemset delete global
+Note: It may be useful to delete the 'global' gemsets of the environments that have web applications.
+Their gems might somehow interfere with Passenger.
+In that case, a rvm 2.0.0 do gemset delete global is sufficient.
-    $ rvm 2.0.0 do gemset delete global

-now, but consider this later if you encounter complications.

 > Step 3: Nginx with Passenger support

-Do not install Nginx via pacman.
-This web server does not support modules as Apache, so it must be compiled from source with the functionality of mod_rails (Passenger).
-Fortunately this is straightforward thanks to the passenger gem.
-Get it:
+Run the following to allow passenger install nginx:

-    $ rvm use ree
+    $ rvm use 2.0.0
     $ gem install passenger

-.
-The gem will be put into the 'default' gemset.
-Now execute the following script:

-Note:The current nginx package in the official repos actually was compiled with the passenger module.
-So you can install it via pacman and skip this step.
-The config files are stored in /etc/nginx/conf/.

     $ rvmsudo passenger-install-nginx-module

+The passenger gem will be put into the default gemset.

-.
-It will download the sources of Nginx, compile and install it for you.
+This will download the sources of Nginx, compile and install it for you.
 It will guide you through all the process.
-(The default location for Nginx is /opt/nginx.)
+Note that the default location for Nginx will be /opt/nginx.

 Note:If you encounter a compilation error regarding Boost threads, see this article.

-After completion, the script will require you to add two lines into the 'http block' at /opt/nginx/conf/nginx.conf that look like:
+After completion, add the following two lines into the 'http block' at /opt/nginx/conf/nginx.conf that look like:

     http {
       ...
-      passenger_root /usr/local/rvm/gems/ree-1.8.7-2011.03/gems/passenger-3.0.9;
+      passenger_root /usr/local/rvm/gems/ruby-2.0.0-p353/gems/passenger-3.0.9;
-      passenger_ruby /usr/local/rvm/wrappers/ree-1.8.7-2011.03/ruby;
+      passenger_ruby /usr/local/rvm/wrappers/ruby-2.0.0-p353/ruby;
       ...
     }

-If you installed Nginx from pacman the passenger_root needs to be changed to:

-    passenger_root /usr/lib/passenger/;

-Warning:Do not set it to /usr/lib/passenger/bin/passenger since this will result in Nginx segfaulting when checking the config

-For everything that is not Ruby, use Nginx as usual to serve static pages, PHP and Python.
-Check the wiki page for more information.

-To enable the Nnginx service by default at start-up just add nginx to the DAEMONS array in /etc/rc.conf:

-    DAEMONS=(ntpd syslog-ng ... nginx)

-If you are using systemd instead of initscripts, you must run the following command to have your system run nginx on startup

-    # systemctl enable nginx.service

-Note:It is possible that your Nginx installation has not come with an init script; check your /etc/rc.d/ directory for a file called nginx, if that is your case manually create it.
-Help yourself with Nginx/Init_script.
-If you installed nginx to another location, such as /opt/nginx, you will need to edit the init script accordingly.

 > Step 4: Gemsets and Apps

 For each Rails application you should have a gemset.
 Suppose that you want to try RefineryCMS against BrowserCMS, two open-source Content Management Systems based on Rails.

-Then you should do:
+Install RefineryCMS first:

-    $ rvm use ree@refinery --create
+    $ rvm use 2.0.0@refinery --create
-    $ gem install rails -v 3.0.11
+    $ gem install rails -v 4.0.1
     $ gem install passenger
     $ gem install refinerycms refinerycms-i18n sqlite3